midzer/beerbase/content/breweries/clipper-city-brewing-co/below-decks.md

 srm: 0
 upc: 0
 ---
-Created to celebrate Clipper Cityâ€™s 10th Anniversary â€“ extremely limited and â€œvintageâ€� dated â€“ this extravagantly malty barley wine will show well upon release but continue to evolve for years.
+Created to celebrate Clipper City’s 10th Anniversary – extremely limited and “vintage” dated – this extravagantly malty barley wine will show well upon release but continue to evolve for years.
 Seasonally available in December while supplies last.
-Voted #1 beer by Mahaffeyâ€™s Pub.
+Voted #1 beer by Mahaffey’s Pub.